wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the list is stored.
-* redisCount: The number of element to be remove.
+* redisCount: The number of occurrences of the element that you want to remove.
-* redisValue: the value of key.
+* redisValue: the element that you want to remove.

 **Sample request**